 - You have a family history of heart-related problems before age 55 in men and age 65 in women

 - You feel pain or discomfort in your chest, jaw, neck or arms during activity

 - You smoke or recently quit smoking

 - You're unsure if you're in good health

 To reduce the risk of injury while exercising, start slowly.
 Remember to warm up before you exercise and cool down afterward.
-Build up the intensity of your workouts gradually.
+Slowly increase the intensity of your workouts.

 - Dizziness or faintness